-Noah Feldman is the Felix Frankfurter Professor at Harvard Law School and a columnist for Bloomberg View.
+Noah Feldman is the Felix Frankfurter Professor at Harvard Law School and a columnist for Bloomberg Opinion.
 His most recent book is The Three Lives of James Madison: Genius, Partisan, President.
-(May 2018)
+(July 2018)

 The investigation of Michael Cohen, a lawyer and sometime fixer for Donald Trump, marks the start of a new phase in the unraveling of Trump’s presidency.
 Until now, the only Justice Department investigation of Trump has been conducted by special counsel Robert Mueller.
 Mueller’s appointment letter authorizes him to investigate Russian interference in the 2016 election and crimes arising from it.
 Any wrongdoing that is not connected to this interference arguably falls outside Mueller’s scope.
 In contrast, the Cohen investigation is taking place not under Mueller, but under the authority of the US attorney for the Southern District of New York.
 The Southern District is not restricted by any appointment letter, and its career attorneys have a mandate to uncover any criminal activity within their jurisdiction, whenever it may have occurred and for whatever purpose.